 According to a Forrester report, 44% of B2C marketers are using big data and analytics to improve responsiveness to customer interactions.
 But of equal importance in terms of top two mentions, is the desire to generate insights. ( Source)

-It surprises me that despite the constant flow of data into companies they still lack insights into their customers.
+It disappoints me that despite the constant flow of data into companies most companies still lack insights into their customers.
 As I’m often quoted as saying:

 “We’re drowning in data but thirsting for insights.”

 Marketing is clearly so busy using data to manage pricing, distribution and communication channels, that they are not using the information to also get to know their customers better.

 This conclusion is confirmed by a Forbes article which mentions that marketing is using big data to provide answers to

 “which content is the most effective, how to increase conversion rates and customer lifetime value.”

 It would be good if they used it to increase satisfaction and loyalty too, no?

 Big data has actually done customer understanding a disfavour since organisations are hardly increasing their spend on market research according to ESOMAR’s latest industry figures.
 The industry grew 6% in 2021 and is expected to grow around 8% this year.
 As the graph below shows, these are the first increases after several years of stagnation.